IDIASLab/PATHS/README.md

 This project is licensed under the Apache-2.0 license.

 ## Contact
-For questions or collaboration, please contact 'ntasnim@albany.edu'.
+For questions, please contact ntasnim@albany.edu.